Adji Bousso Dieng: Early life and education

 Dieng was born and raised in Kaolack, Senegal.
 Her father never attended school, and her mother started but did not complete high school.
 Dieng was one of 15 siblings, and to support the family, her parents owned a business selling fabric.
-Her father passed away when she was four years old, yet her mother still ensured that education was a priority in the family.
+Her father died when she was four years old, yet her mother still ensured that education was a priority in the family.
 Dieng attended Kaolack's public schools for both elementary and high school.

 During high school, Dieng was recognized for her academic achievements.
 She won one of the prizes for the Senegalese Olympiad ("Concours Général") in Philosophy, was selected to participate in the 2005 Excellence camp organized by the Pathfinder Foundation for Education and Development, a non-profit founded by Cheick Modibo Diarra, and was subsequently selected to participate in a competitive exam organized for African girls in partnership between the Central Bank for West African States and the Pathfinder Foundation.
 She received a scholarship to study abroad after winning this competition.

 While abroad, Dieng attended Lycée Henri IV, a public secondary school located in Paris.
 She then attended Télécom ParisTech, a top French public institution of higher education and research of engineering located in Palaiseau, France.
 Dieng spent her third year of Telecom ParisTech's curriculum at Cornell University.
 In 2013 she graduated from Télécom ParisTech, earning her Diplome d'ingenieur (a degree in Engineering from France's Grandes Ecoles system).
 She was also awarded a Master in Applied Statistics from Cornell University in Ithaca, New York.

 After working at the World Bank for one year, Dieng started her PhD in Statistics at Columbia University.
 Dieng worked with David Blei and John Paisley to bridge Probabilistic Graphical Modeling and Deep Learning with the goal of discovering meaningful patterns from unlabelled data for applications in natural language processing, computer vision, and healthcare.
 Dieng's doctoral work has received various forms of recognition including the Google PhD Fellowship in Machine Learning, the Savage Award for Applied Methodology (the first Black woman to win this award since it was established in 1977), and a Rising Star in Machine Learning nomination by the University of Maryland.
 Dieng was also the second black woman to graduate from the department of Statistics at Columbia University.